dherik/ddd-golang-project/README.md

 - Domain models totally independent from other layers, not using domain objects on persistence (database) or application (API) layers.
 - Use of `gosec` to find security vulnerabilities
 - Use of Go upgrade tool to upgrade the dependencies to the latest version
+- Pull Request template to provide a baseline standard of informational quality and organizational rigor

 What is coming next?
 See the [project backlog](https://github.com/users/dherik/projects/1/views/1?layout=board).